naralakamsani/Image-Classifier/README.md

 # Image-Classifier

 ### Project Overview
-- Load and preprocess an image dataset of fowers
+- Load and preprocess a dataset of fowers images
 - Train the image classifier on your dataset of flowers
 - Use the trained classifier to predict image content
 - Create a command line application that can trained on any set of labeled images, and make predictions